How to cook Greens (Horta)

 The thinner the stalks and stems, the faster the greens will cook.
 Mustard greens, sinapi in Greek, cook up fast; chard (seskoulo) takes about five minutes.
 Collards (Lahanides) take longer, at least 10 minutes to soften their thick, almost rubbery stalks.

-Should You Cover the Pot?
+Should You Cover the Pot when cooking Greens?

 Whether or not you cover your pot of greens while they boil depends on the results you want.
 When you cover the pot, you reduce the number of nutrients that dissipate into the air.
 A covered pot also cooks at a higher temperature than a lidless one, so the vegetables cook more quickly and nutrients have less time to leach out of the greens.
 But, because of the acid released by the vegetables themselves and because of the heat, the greens lose their vibrant color and turn dull.
 So, by cooking without a lid you minimize discoloration.
 Oddly, most traditional Greek cooks recommend cooking greens with the lid half on, half off.
 You can also retain color by adding an alkali to the water, such as baking soda, but that destroys vitamins, particularly vitamin C, and also breaks down certain cells resulting in greens that are mushy and lifeless.